 Chapter 4: Procedures, Functions, and Control Flow

-All kinds of control flow happens in the context of some procedure, though we've already introduced examples of procedures let's now go over some of the additional aspects we have not yet illustrated.
+All kinds of control flow happens in the context of some procedure.
+Though we've already introduced examples of procedures let's now go over some of the additional aspects we have not yet illustrated.

 Consider this procedure: